carl-221b/AR/README.md

 # AR
 Acquisition Reconstruction

-Qt based interface allowing to visualize images contained in a DICOM file.
+Project in C++ allowing the user to visualize images contained in a DICOM file.
 This project allows us to visualize CT-Scan files in 2D and 3D using the DCMTK API and Qt as the user interface.

 Build Project :